 The truth is, prospects most likely will look at your website before they get serious about talking to you.
 The big-company CEO might delegate this chore, of course.
 But someone on the staff will almost certainly go there, often before calling for an appointment.

-After all, most “ordinary” people don’t deal with lawyers on a regular basis, so your site has to educate them on what to expect (and reassure them they’re not walking into a fiery furnace).
 Your website gives you the opportunity to show that you’re a caring advocate who fights for your clients — and you’re also approachable and non-judgmental.
-You have space to demonstrate that you’re not the kind of lawyer who pockets a retainer and disappears for three months, leaving your clients stranded.
+You have space to demonstrate that you’re not the kind of professional who pockets a big fee and disappears for three months, leaving your clients stranded.

-And your website doesn’t have to be an extravaganza that breaks the bank.
+BTW, your website doesn’t have to be an extravaganza that breaks the bank.
 I’m horrified when I hear some numbers people throw around.
 These days, WordPress themes allow you to create professional-looking sites with assistance from affordable techies and designers.

 In her book, The Brand Mapping Strategy, branding expert Karen Tiber Leland says, “Your brand is what drives the website design – not the other way around …Business people often rely (too heavily, in my opinion) on a design change to move their brand to the next level.”